 Generating leads for your small business can yield great results, but only if you can turn potential buyers into actual customers.
-Without that, any leads gained through lead generation services, direct mailing efforts or any other marketing campaigns won't add up to much.
+If you can’t, any leads gained through lead generation services, top direct mailing services or any other marketing campaigns won’t add up to much.
 Audience research helps you generate leads and create a conversion plan to turn those leads into paying customers.
-To better understand how to convert leads into sales, we spoke with experts to find actionable tips that you can apply to your small business's lead generation strategies.
+To better understand how to convert leads into sales, we spoke with experts to find actionable tips that you can apply to your small business’s lead generation strategies.

 What is lead conversion?

 Learning the ins and outs of lead conversion can be your business’s greatest weapon.

 “Lead conversion is a marketing process of engaging and converting prospect leads into paying customers,” said Juwairiya Kembo, team lead and content marketing coordinator at seoplus+.
 “This process prompts customers to buy products or services and push them towards a purchasing decision.”